MicrosoftDocs/windows-dev-docs/uwp/monetize/submit-responses-to-app-reviews.md

 ---
-ms.assetid: 038903d6-efab-4da6-96b5-046c7431e6e7
+title: Submit responses to reviews
-description: Use this method in the Microsoft Store reviews API to submit responses to reviews of your app.
-title: Submit responses to reviews ms.date: 02/08/2017 ms.topic: article
+description: Use this method in the Microsoft Store reviews API to submit responses to reviews of your app. ms.assetid: 038903d6-efab-4da6-96b5-046c7431e6e7 ms.date: 07/14/2023 ms.topic: article
 keywords: windows 10, uwp, Store services, Microsoft Store reviews API, add-on acquisitions ms.localizationpriority: medium
 ---

 # Submit responses to reviews

+> [!IMPORTANT]
+> The *Microsoft Store reviews API*, as documented in this topic, is currently not in a working state.
+Instead of using the APIs, you can achieve the same task(s) by [using Partner Center](/windows/apps/publish/respond-to-customer-reviews).

 Use this method in the Microsoft Store reviews API to programmatically respond to reviews of your app.
 When you call this method, you must specify the IDs of the reviews you want to respond to.
 Review IDs are available in the response data of the [get app reviews](get-app-reviews.md) method in the Microsoft Store analytics API and in the [offline download](/windows/apps/publish/download-analytic-reports) of the [Reviews report](/windows/apps/publish/reviews-report).